aiven/aiven-operator/docs/content/en/docs/troubleshooting/_index.md

 ### cert-manager
 #### Issue
-The following event appears on the operator pod:
+The following event appears on the operator Pod:
 ```bash
 MountVolume.SetUp failed for volume "cert" : secret "webhook-server-cert" not found
 ```

 #### Impact
 You cannot run the operator.